awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 ### Aurora PostgreSQL release 1\.0\.7<a name="AuroraPostgreSQL.Updates.20180305.107"></a>

-This is the first generally available release of Amazon Aurora PostgreSQL\-Compatible Edition\.
+This is the first generally available release of Amazon Amazon Aurora PostgreSQL\-Compatible Edition\.